 One Shall Fall

-Then there's Megatron's Slasher Smile after the he and Autobots find out what happened to Raf.
+- Then there's Megatron's Slasher Smile after he and the Autobots find out what happened to Raf.

 One Shall Rise 3-Parter

-Megatron sees a hallucination of Unicron.
+- Megatron sees a hallucination of Unicron.
 He's very realistic due to the fact that a character's worth of detail is being poured into making a quarter of his face.
 And he's looking straight at you.

-Now "One Shall Rise" has aired its first part.
+- Now "One Shall Rise" has aired its first part.
 Unicron is waking up.
 The Earth formed around him, and if he wakes up and stretches, he will destroy us.

-Megatron remembering Jack, and stating that he never forgets a face—even a human one.
+- Megatron remembering Jack, and stating that he never forgets a face—even a human one.
 It's not a good thing when a bloodthirsty warlord responsible for countless deaths knows you that way!
 And as of Orion Pax Part 3, he has definitely got a good motive for offing him.

-Unicron's really inconsiderate of the humans living in his immediate vicinity.
+- Unicron's really inconsiderate of the humans living in his immediate vicinity.
 He thinks we're all parasites, and it's not going to be hard to exterminate us...

-At the end of "One Shall Rise, Part Two", Megatron and the Autobots Groundbridge directly into Unicron.
+- At the end of "One Shall Rise, Part Two", Megatron and the Autobots Groundbridge directly into Unicron.
 Seeing it for the first time is creepy.
 Then there's a giant eye that suddenly reactivates, stares round for a few seconds, then stares straight at you...

-What gave this editor the chills was the fact that you could hear Unicron's heartbeat as Dark Energon visibly pulsed through the slumbering beast's veins.
+- The fact that you could hear Unicron's heartbeat as Dark Energon visibly pulsed through the slumbering beast's veins.

 Orion Pax 3-Parter